 founder & CEO

-Yisrael Safeek, MD, MBA, CPE, FACPE
+Yisrael M Safeek, MD, MBA, CPE, FACPE

 Founder & CEO, The SafeCare Group

-Dr. Safeek spent the last 25 + years offering strategic leadership within the US healthcare system - doctor, medical director, previous hospital owner, 10 years Joint Commission surveyor, 5 years Malcolm Baldrige Board of Examiners, 18-hospital Chief Medical Officer, book author, speaker, and software developer.
+Dr. Safeek spent the last 25 + years offering strategic leadership within the US healthcare system - doctor, medical director, previous hospital owner, 10 years Joint Commission employee, 5 years Malcolm Baldrige Board of Examiners, 18-hospital Chief Medical Officer, book author, speaker, and software developer.
 Dr. Safeek made the short list for United States Undersecretary of Health.

-Prior to founding The SafeCare Group, Dr. Safeek served in the dual roles of Chief Medical Officer and Chief Quality Officer for an 18-hospital health system in two states with a $2.5 billion annual budget.
-He was employed by The Joint Commission for close to 10 years, and worked on the Medical Staff Systems Tracer, OPPE and FPPE, and received commendation for the Joint Commission's Patient Flow Tracer.
+Prior to founding The SafeCare Group, Dr. Safeek served in the dual roles of Chief Medical Officer and Chief Quality Officer for an 18-hospital health system in Texas and New Mexico with a $2.5 billion annual budget.
+He was employed by The Joint Commission for close to 10 years, and worked on the Hospital Medical Staff Systems Tracer, OPPE and FPPE, and received commendation for the Joint Commission's Patient Flow Tracer.
+He was one of the first Kentucky physicians to be appointed by the National Institute of Standards and Technology, and served for half a decade on the Malcolm Baldrige Program Board of Examiners.

-Dr. Safeek was one of the first Kentucky physicians to be appointed by the National Institute of Standards and Technology, and served for half a decade on the Malcolm Baldrige Program Board of Examiners.
-He is the author of the peer-reviewed CAUTI Bundle (published 2010) that is widely utilized, and 12-point “I AM FOR SAFETY” Surgical Checklist (published 2010).
-He is also the author of the book, Credentialing and Privileging for Accountable Care, published by the American College of Physician Executives.
+Dr. Safeek is the author of the peer-reviewed CAUTI Bundle (published 2010) that is widely utilized, and 12-point “I AM FOR SAFETY” Surgical Checklist (published 2010).
+He is also the author of the book, Credentialing and Privileging for Accountable Care, published by the American College of Physician Executives (published 2012).